 Storing information in the cloud increases data security because the information stored is in more than one place and is scalable up or down with little lag time.
 Healthcare professionals may spend too much on maintaining local information.
 The problem is easily solved by transferring the data to a cloud platform.
 Cloud technology is an underrated healthcare trend.

 The Focus of Healthcare Companies

-Customer experience is paramount to business success, especially when dealing with the modern patient in the healthcare sector.
+Customer experience is paramount to business success, especially when dealing with modern patients in the healthcare sector.
 In the past, healthcare services had a less-than-positive reputation for service.

 Customer experience has become a focus of many clinics and healthcare companies.
 Traditionally, healthcare services paid little attention to patient experience trends.
 The focus was less on the individual and more on patient treatment from a clinical perspective or treatment of the illness.

 Healthcare plans made switching providers difficult.
 Today switching plans is much easier.
-Tasks, such as insurance claims, were heavy in approval processes and paper, which often delayed coverage and resulted in higher expenses for the provider and the patient.
+Tasks, such as insurance claims, were heavy in approval processes and paper, often delaying coverage and resulting in higher expenses for the provider and the patient.

 Patient experience trends are becoming more self-reliant and digital-centric.
 They now have a sense of empowerment regarding their healthcare experience.
 The industry is changing.
 Non-traditional and recently joined healthcare professionals provide an alternative to appointment-only doctor office visits.

 CVS Health recently acquired the Aetna insurance company.
 The combined entity offers patients treatment and OTC medications and helps customers manage chronic conditions.
 There are plans to open expanded healthcare facilities within stores and provide more primary health services through CVS MinuteClinics.